Japan issues tsunami warning after strong earthquakes in the Sea of Japan

 Quakes occurred off the coast of Ishika and nearby prefectures after 4 p.m. local time (2 a.m.
 ET) with one reaching a magnitude of 7.6, according to the Japan Meteorological Agency.

-The agency issued tsunami warnings to the coastal prefectures of Niigata, Toyama and Ishikawa where 32,000 buildings had lost power as of 6 p.m.
-(4 a.m, ET) , according to electricity company Hokuriku Electric Power.
+The agency issued tsunami warnings to the coastal prefectures of Niigata, Toyama and Ishikawa where 33,000 buildings had lost power as of 6 p.m.
+(4 a.m.
+ET), according to electricity company Hokuriku Electric Power.

 Japanese public broadcaster NHK TV warned the waves could reach as high as 5 meters (16.5 feet) and urged people on the entire west coast to escape to the highest place as soon as possible.
 Tremors were felt in the capital, Tokyo.